Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-l58eeCBeEpU.md

 >
 > [Music]
 >
-> like ghost stoppers where like the client can't sometimes do certain actions that only the server can do so like if that if you run into that on a dedicated server then yes that ,
+> like ghost stoppers where like the client can't sometimes do certain actions that only the server can do so like if that if you run into that on a dedicated server then yes that,
 >
 > [Music]
 >